SebasIvan26/Python-DEV/Beta Project - Velocity/Base-Lab/README.md

-> **Message**: The codes are mostly implementated in Python.
-For transparency, I've also inserted comments to accompany each major logic blocks.
+> **Message**: For transparency, I've also inserted comments to accompany each functions.
 In the advent that an implementation to any of these files remain elusive, I'll do my best to incorporate more documentation/comments
 >
 > Please see the below in order to navigate the attached files!